Sports Betting Guide

 The principles of successful penalty card betting

-- The significance of the match requires from the players extreme caution for not losing the goal.
-This results in higher number of fouls and thus penalty cards.
-A prestigious match also means stadium packed with lively, passionate fans that often have great influence on the referee’s decisions.
+Importance of the match - it is obvious that the more important the match is, the tougher the competition will be.
+The significance of the match puts extreme pressure on players not to concede a goal.
+This results in a higher number of fouls and thus, penalty cards.
+A very anticipated match also means stadium packed with passionate and loud fans that often have a great influence on the referee’s decision.